lucaong/minisearch/README.md

 for details about configuration options and methods.

-## Browser compatibility
+## Browser and Node compatibility

-`MiniSearch` natively supports all modern browsers implementing JavaScript standards, but requires a polyfill when used in Internet Explorer, as it makes use functions like `Object.entries`, `Array.includes`, and `Array.from`, which are standard but not available on older browsers.
-The package [`core-js`](https://github.com/zloirock/core-js) is one such polyfill that can be used to provide those functions.
+`MiniSearch` supports all browsers and NodeJS versions implementing the ES6 (ES2015) JavaScript standard.
+That includes all modern browsers and NodeJS versions.

 ## Contributing

-Contributions to `MiniSearch` are welcome!
+Contributions to `MiniSearch` are welcome.
 Please read the [contributions guidelines](https://github.com/lucaong/minisearch/blob/master/CONTRIBUTING.md).
 Reading the [design
 document](https://github.com/lucaong/minisearch/blob/master/DESIGN_DOCUMENT.md) is